 Studying the Diploma of Event Management

-This innovative course provides you with the opportunity to work with industry professionals, gaining the skills and knowledge you need to create, develop and stage a range of events from festivals to business events with a focus on event registrations, conferences, selecting venues and destinations, and a range of management systems.
+This innovative course provides you with the opportunity to work with industry professionals, gaining the skills and knowledge you need to create, develop and stage a range of events from festivals to business events with a focus on event registrations, conferences, selecting venues, technical production, and a range of management systems.

 It also offers hands-on access to a variety of event management software programs to help you coordinate and manage successful events.